top of page

 Understand the Legal Requirements:

-Residency: Italy does not require residency to get married.
+Italy does not require foreign couples to be residents in order to get married.

 Required Documents: